Stochastic Approximation for Nonlinear Discrete Stochastic Control: Finite-Sample Bounds: Main Results

 \end{assumption} In addition, we also assume that the value of $V$ is bounded by some polynomial whose input is the distance to $x^*$, that is: \begin{assumption} (Polynomial growth assumption of the Lyapunov function) There exists positive constants $C_{1,a},C_{2,a}$ such that:

-\end{assumption} This assumption restricts how large or how small $V$ can be given its distance to $x^*$.
-In addition, it allows us to obtain a bound on the distance to $x^*$ using $V$ despite not knowing about the geometry of the optimization surface or knowing very little about $V$.
-Next, we have the norm of the generalized gradient of $V$ at $x$ is also bounded by some polynomial as well: \begin{assumption} (Gradient growth assumption) Let $x \in \R^d$, for any $g_x \in \partial V(x)$, we have that:
+\end{assumption} This assumption controls the magnitude of $V$ given its distance to $x^*$ and allows us to obtain a bound on $\norm{x-x^*}$ using $V$.
+Moreover, since $\min_{x \in \R^d} V(x) = V(x^*) = 0$, the left inequality can be interpreted as the sharpness condition in the optimization literature \cite{Davis2018-subgradient-sharp-weakly, ding2024sharpnesswellconditioningnonsmoothconvex}.
+Next, we have the norm of the generalized gradient of $V$ at $x$ is also bounded by some polynomial as well:\begin{assumption} (Gradient growth assumption) Let $x \in \R^d$, for any $g_x \in \partial V(x)$, we have that:

 \end{assumption} For $a = 2$, this condition implies a linear upper bound on the generalized gradient.
 The linear growth assumption of the gradient can be found in several works in non-smooth optimization \cite{yu-constant-stepsize} and control \cite{khalil-book}.
 In the smooth case, this assumption automatically holds since the Assumption \ref{assumption: gradient-lipschitz} implies linear growth of the gradient.\\ \\ Now that we have established the necessary prerequisites, we have the following finite-time bounds: \begin{theorem} Under Assumptions \ref{assumption: noise}, \ref{assumption: F-lipschitz}, \ref{assumption: clarke-time-derivative}, \ref{assumption: polynomial-growth}, \ref{assumption: generalized-gradient-bound}, and with the step size $\alpha_k = \frac{\alpha}{\br{k+K}^{\xi}}$ where $K = \max\left\lbrace 1, \frac{\alpha (4C^2 + 8B)}{\gamma} \right\rbrace$ for $\xi = 1$ and $K = \max \left\lbrace 1, \left( \frac{\alpha (4C^2 + 8B)}{\gamma} \right)^{\frac{1}{\xi}}, \left( \frac{2 \xi}{\alpha \gamma} \right)^{\frac{1}{1-\xi}}\right\rbrace$ for $\xi \in (0,1)$, we have the finite-time bound of the SA algorithm is: